-We are required to monitor your drinking water for specific contaminants on a regular basis.
+We are required to monitor your drinking water for specific water quality parameters on a regular basis.
 Results of regular monitoring are an indicator of whether or not your drinking water meets health standards.
+During 07/01/2024- 12/31/2024, we did not monitor for alkalinity, and therefore cannot e sure of the quality of the drinking water during that time.

-Secondary Parameters:
+Water Quality Parameters:

-During 07/01/2023-12/31/2023, we did not monitor for alkalinity in the distribution system, and therefore cannot be sure of the quality of your drinking water during that time.
-We have conducted water quality monitoring in October 2023.
-Follow-up sampling will be conducted for two consecutive six-month periods, starting January 1, 2024.
+During 07/01/2024-12/31/2024, we were required to monitor four distribution sites for alkalinity, twice within this period.
+Alkalinity was sampled once within the six-month period.
+Follow-up sampling will be conducted for two consecutive six-month periods, starting January 1, 2025.
 There is nothing that you need to do at this time and no alternate source of water needs to be used.